 Lovage has very few pest or disease problems.
 Leaf miners can cause cosmetic damage, but that’s about it.
-Because of its rugged demeanor and its celery-like flavor, lovage is an excellent addition to any California foodscape.
+Because of its rugged demeanor and its celery-like flavor, lovage is an excellent addition to foodscapes in USDA Hardiness Zones 3-9.

 You can grow a surprising amount of food in your own yard.
 Ask me how!